ais1-1/OC-project-12-epic-events-crm/README.md

 ### Security and SAST report

-This project do its best to integrate **OWASP** guidance to improve its security.
+This project does its best to integrate **OWASP** guidance to improve its security.
 You can see various implementations according to the [Django Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Django_Security_Cheat_Sheet.html#django-security-cheat-sheet) and [DRF Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Django_REST_Framework_Cheat_Sheet.html#django-rest-framework-drf-cheat-sheet).

 This project includes a static analysis security tool (SAST), `Bandit`.
 It is recommended by **OWASP** to check security risks (refer [OWASP cheat sheet on SAST tools](https://cheatsheetseries.owasp.org/cheatsheets/Django_REST_Framework_Cheat_Sheet.html#sast-tools)).

-To create a report using `bandit` and store it to a file named `sast_report.txt`, use the following command:
+To create a report using `bandit` and store it to a file named `sast_report.txt`, use the following command inside the root folder:

         bandit -r . > sast_report.txt